-It is a condition to the consummation of the Merger that (i) the shares of T Cell Common Stock, together with the Preferred Stock Rights, and the T Cell Warrants to be issued in connection with the Merger and (ii) the shares of T Cell Common Stock issuable upon the exercise of T Cell Warrants be approved for listing on the Nasdaq, subject to official notice of issuance.
-T Cell and VRI have agreed to cooperate and promptly prepare and submit to the Nasdaq all reports, applications and other documents that may be necessary or desirable to enable all of the shares of T Cell Common Stock (including the associated Preferred Stock Rights) and the T Cell Warrants that will be issued and outstanding or will be reserved for issuance at the Effective Time to be listed for trading on the Nasdaq.
+It is a condition to the consummation of the Merger that (i) the shares of T Cell Common Stock, together with the Preferred Stock Rights, to be issued in connection with the Merger and (ii) the shares of T Cell Common Stock issuable upon the exercise of T Cell Warrants be approved for listing on the Nasdaq, subject to official notice of issuance.
+T Cell and VRI have agreed to cooperate and promptly prepare and submit to the Nasdaq all reports, applications and other documents that may be necessary or desirable to enable all of the shares of T Cell Common Stock (including the associated Preferred Stock Rights) that will be issued and outstanding or will be reserved for issuance at the Effective Time to be listed for trading on the Nasdaq.